SamMachariaPhD/WebDev/notes/intro_to_html.md

 unicode character set does not match, you will get some Mojibake.

 - The description meta tag tells what your website is about.

+- `<em>` and `strong` should be used instead of `<i>` and `<b>` the results are the same.
+The former is closely related to the structure and semantics while the later is more concerned with how the text looks/style.
+HTML is more concerned with structure.
+It is better to leave style to CSS.